Our Impact

 -

-The Color Your Community Green (CYCG) Toolkit now includes three new guidance documents designed to support teams in implementing climate strategies more effectively: Roles, Responsibilities, and Decision-making, Building Energy Efficiency and Electrification, and Transportation and Land Use.
+The Color Your Community Green (CYCG) Toolkit now includes five new guidance documents designed to support teams in implementing climate strategies more effectively: Clean Energy Communities and Climate Smart Communities, Opening a Team Bank Account, Renewable Energy and Energy Storage, Food Waste Reduction, Local Policy & Advocacy.

 Public Engagement